oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/introduction/introduction.md

 * Create a setup to monitor logs of Custom Applications/Services deployed on OKE.
 * Modify configuration to collect and process some MuShop container logs using their specific Log Sources.
 * Verify the log data of those MuShop logs in the Log Explorer.
+* Visualize the logs collected from the OKE Cluster through Dashboards and Widgets.

 ### Prerequisites